7. Annex: Advanced Filter Usage

 This section is for advanced users of blunderDB who wish to fully leverage the position search features.

 Filters are at the heart of position analysis in blunderDB.
 Their use allows for searching specific positions with great precision.
-In this section, the use of filters through the COMMAND mode is detailed.
-The COMMAND mode can be accessed by pressing the SPACE key.
+In this section, the use of filters through the command line is detailed.
+The command line can be accessed by pressing the SPACE key.
 It allows users to quickly combine filters and use the filter library with ease.

 7.1.
 Command-line search for positions